Kells is a little town in the County of Meath, in the Republic of Ireland.

 Despite holding together the contents of the gospels, the book had more of a ceremonial use than a practical one.
 It was not meant for reading during mass.
 One of the biggest reasons behind this belief is the production and appearance of the content within the book itself.

-The creators of the book seem to favor the art and visuals more than the readings.
+The creators of the book seem to favor artwork and visuals more than the readings.

 In a nutshell, the appearance and aesthetics of the book took precedence over its practical utility.